adielBm/math/math/My Tasks.md

+Dictionary of Logic as Applied in the Study of Language 📚

 - [ ] [Can you change a sum by rearranging its numbers? --- The Riemann Series Theorem](https://www.youtube.com/watch?v=U0w0f0PDdPA&t=547s "Can you change a sum by rearranging its numbers? --- The Riemann Series Theorem")